zoom-studio/react-menu-list/README.md

 * `menu`: This is the React element to show as the dropdown when the submenu is open.
-* `positionOptions`: This an optional object of options to control how the dropdown is aligned to the menu item.
+* `positionOptions`: This is an optional object of options to control how the dropdown is aligned to the menu item.
 The options are the same as those supported by
  [contain-by-screen (version ^1.0)](https://github.com/AgentME/contain-by-screen#readme).
  This defaults to `{position:'right', vAlign:'top', hAlign: 'left'}`.
-* `menuZIndex`: This an optional number controlling the z-index CSS property of the menu's container.
+* `menuZIndex`: This is an optional number controlling the z-index CSS property of the menu's container.
 * `onWillOpen`: This is an optional function called before the submenu opens.
 * `onDidOpen`: This is an optional function called after the submenu opened.